 South Africa was not immune to the global credit and liquidity crisis or market uncertainty in respect of the longer-term interest rate trends.
-Pressure on margins is likely to continue during 2016 - especially due to competitors paying more for deposits that will improve Basel III ratios.
+Pressure on margins is likely to continue during 2017 - especially due to competitors paying more for deposits that will improve Basel III ratios (liquidity coverage ratio and the net stable funding ratio).